Kong Kenan: The truth about his parents

 Returning to China, Kenan invites Avery to the Justice League of China and she joins as their Flash.
 The JLC fights Super-Man Zero, a powerful but unstable genetically modified superhuman and the first attempt to create the Super-Man of China, who was unleashed from imprisonment by Ching Lung.
 Following the battle with Super-Man Zero, Bat-Man's robot sidekick Robinbot uncovers footage of Zhongdan's body being housed in Omen's laboratory.
 Just as Kenan confronts Dr. Omen, Super-Man Zero attacks the Pearl Oriental Tower after being granted additional powers and armor by Ching Lung and declaring himself "Emperor Super-Man".
 During the destruction, Omen reveals that she is Kenan's mother, Maitai.

 Despite Kenan's efforts, he is too late to stop Emperor Super-Man from kidnapping Matai as the White China Triad takes a revived Zhongdan from his healing tank and Ching Lung imprisons I-Ching in the realm of ghosts.
 Emperor Super-Man releases the Freedom Fighters and takes over the Shanghai Tower, announcing his plans to reconquer China.
 Kenan rallies the JLC to stop Emperor Super-Man and together with the Great Ten, they defeat him, the White China Triad, Freedom Fighters and Suicide Squad, who were sent by Amanda Waller to eliminate both Super-Men as potential threats to the United States.
 Dr. Omen reveals to Kenan and Zhongdan that she specifically chose Kenan to be the Super-Man of China to due him being her son and that she had been working with the Ministry long before she met Zhongdan, having been ordered by them to infiltrate his activist group.
 Omen faked her death to deter Zhongdan and his allies from their activities, but to her dismay her death instead further radicalized them.
 Ching Lung uses his abilities to transform Emperor Super-Man into a Doomsday-like monster and Kenan puts an end to the tyrant's rampage at the cost of his own life.
 Instead of dying, Kenan finds himself transported to an American Chinatown in 1937 with Ching Lung.
-In the vision, Ching Lung recounts the atrocities Westerners committed against the Chinese, including showing Slam Bradley's racist attacks against Chinese Americans and the theft of an mystical amulet called the Red Jade Dragon during the Boxer Rebellion.
+In the vision, Ching Lung recounts the atrocities Westerners committed against the Chinese, including showing Slam Bradley's racist attacks against Chinese Americans and the theft of a mystical amulet called the Red Jade Dragon during the Boxer Rebellion.
 Ching Lung reveals to Kenan his true identity: All-Yang, the embodiment of yang and the twin brother of I-Ching, the embodiment of yin.
 All-Yang tells Kenan to seek out the Red Jade Dragon in America, so that Kenan can use its powers to complete his training and activate his remaining powers, and that All-Yang will make him the new Emperor of China to destroy its enemies; in exchange, All-Yang will release I-Ching.
 Kenan awakens from his coma and over his parents' objections, leads the JLC to America to find the Red Jade Dragon.